Iortxi/ldap_sniff/README.md

 - [rev_dns.py](#rev_dnspy)
 - [utils.py](#utilspy)

 ## ssh.py
 Module that contains all the SSH-related work.
 It uses [Paramiko](https://www.paramiko.org/) to handle SSH and SFTP connections.
 It's definitely the best library in python to do that.
 It also executes the remote commands to capture traffic and remove the evidence in the remote server.

-# local.py
+## local.py
 The *local* version of [ssh.py](#sshpy).
 Basically the same without SSH.
 Way more simpler.

 ## paquetes.py
 **It has the traffic capture commands templates**, add more if you need to.
 It does the network packets treatment to filter and write the LDAP packets that contains passwords.
 It also does the **optional** reverse DNS resolution.

 ## rev_dns.py
 It uses a lot of public DNS servers and a **circular queue** to balance the load of DNS requests.
 Just one function that resolves reversely an IP to a DNS name and save that info to minimize the DNS requests.
 If it cannot resolve the IP, just returns the IP.

 ## utils.py
 Auxiliar module with random fuctions.
-Not related to SSH connections or packet treatment.

 # Gitignore